30stomercury/Automatic-Speech-Recognition/README.md

     - Label smoothing.
 (IMPORANT)
     - Bucketing.

-In my experience, add more data is the best policy.
+In my experience, adding more data is the best policy.

 ## Requirements
 ```